MOVE: Effective and Harmless Ownership Verification via Embedded External Features: Introduction

-The main contribution of this work is five-fold: 1) We revisit the defenses against model stealing from the aspect of ownership verification.
-2) We reveal the limitations of existing verification-based methods and their failure reasons.
-3) We propose a simple yet effective ownership verification method under both white-box and black-box settings.
-4) We verify the effectiveness of our method on benchmark datasets under various types of attacks simultaneously and discuss its resistance to potential adaptive attacks.
-5) Our work could provide a new angle about how to adopt the malicious `data poisoning' for positive purposes.
+The main contribution of this work is five-fold: \textbf{1)} We revisit the defenses against model stealing from the aspect of ownership verification. \textbf{2)} We reveal the limitations of existing verification-based methods and their failure reasons. \textbf{3)} We propose a simple yet effective ownership verification method under both white-box and black-box settings.
+Our work could provide a new angle on how to adopt malicious `data poisoning' for positive purposes. \textbf{4)} We provide the theoretical analysis of our model ownership verification. \textbf{5)} We simultaneously verify the effectiveness of our method on benchmark datasets under various types of attacks and discuss its resistance to potential adaptive attacks.

 This paper is a journal extension of our conference paper \cite{li2022defending}.
 Compared with the preliminary conference version, we have made significant improvements and extensions in this paper.
-The main differences are from four aspects: 1) We rewrite the motivation of this paper to the significance and problems of existing methods in Introduction to better clarify our significance.
-2) We generalize our MOVE from the white-box settings to the black-box settings in Section \ref{sec:method} to enhance its abilities and widen its applications.
-3) We analyze the resistance of our MOVE to potential adaptive attacks and discuss its relations with membership inference and backdoor attacks in Section \ref{sec:resistance} and Section \ref{sec:relations}, respectively.
-4) More results and analysis are added in Section \ref{sec:exp}.
+The main differences are from five aspects: \textbf{1)} We rewrite the motivation of this paper to the significance and problems of existing methods in Introduction to better clarify our significance. \textbf{2)} We generalize our MOVE from the white-box settings to the black-box settings in Section \ref{sec:method} to enhance its abilities and widen its applications. \textbf{3)} We theoretically analyze the success conditions of our ownership verification in Section \ref{sec:verification}. \textbf{4)} We analyze the resistance of our MOVE to potential adaptive attacks and discuss its relations with membership inference and backdoor attacks in Section \ref{sec:resistance} and Section \ref{sec:relations}, respectively. \textbf{5)} More results and analysis are incorporated in Section \ref{sec:exp}.

 The rest of this paper is organized as follows.
 We briefly review related works, including model stealing and its defenses, in Section \ref{sec:related-work}.
 After that, we introduce the preliminaries and formulate the studied problem.
 In Section \ref{sec:limitation}, we reveal the limitations of existing verification-based defenses.
-We introduce our MOVE under both white-box and black-box settings in Section \ref{sec:method}.
+We design our MOVE method under both white-box and black-box settings and its theoretical analysis in Section \ref{sec:method}.
 We verify the effectiveness of our methods in Section \ref{sec:exp} and conclude this paper at the end.
-We hope that our paper can inspire a deeper understanding of model ownership verification, to facilitate the intellectual property protection of model owners.